 How DNA Testing Has Improved Criminal Justice System

-Scientific advancements not only fascinate the human mind but also bring practical use to mankind in many ways possible.
 Ever since the discovery of DNA scientists have been busy isolating and studying the genetic carrier to understand and study the human body in detail.

+As of 2025, advancements in forensic science have made DNA testing more accurate, accessible, and impactful than ever before.
 DNA testing has made it possible for scientists to isolate the DNA and study its markers that can help them to give a face to a DNA sample.
 This technique has particularly revolutionized the criminal justice system.

 What Is DNA Testing?